Runners Take the Team Cure Orlando Challenge and Raise $70,000 for Roswell Park

 FOR IMMEDIATE RELEASE

-BUFFALO, NY A group of 21 athletes from across the country raised $70,000 at the Walt Disney World Marathon on January 11, 2009 in support of Roswell Park Cancer Institute.
+BUFFALO, NY A group of 21 athletes from across the country raised $70,000 at the Walt Disney World Marathon on January 11, 2009 in support of Roswell Park Comprehensive Cancer Center.
 As participants in the Team Cure Challenge program, the group fundraised and trained in the months leading up to the event, with the goal of supporting cancer research and patient care programs at Roswell Park.
 This year’s team featured some long-time supporters of the program, including three generations of one family, and four sisters running in memory of their mother.

 For four years, the Biondolillo sisters from Lancaster, NY—Leah, Gina, Dena, and Jeni—have made Team Cure Challenge a family tradition in honor of their mother Jacqueline, who died of brain cancer in 2002.
 This was the fourth Walt Disney World Marathon for the sisters.
 Gina also ran in this year’s San Francisco Marathon.
 This year, the family raised $11, 451.
 Since they began participating in Team Cure Challenge, the Biondolillos have raised more than $50,000 for Roswell Park.